abdullah0sadiku/Terminal-E-commerce/README.md

 * Enter `4` to view the current contents of your shopping cart.
 * Enter `6` to proceed with the checkout process and finalize your purchase.

-Have fun exploring Dulla <3
+Have fun exploring from Dulla <3